Missouri Nonpartisan Court Plan

 evident from the fact that, since its adoption, the public has not voted any

-appellate judge out of office, and only two circuit judges have been voted out
+appellate judge out of office, and only three trial judges have been voted out

 of office.
-Judge Marion D. Waltner of Jackson County was voted out
+Judge Marion D. Waltner, a circuit judge in Jackson County was voted out

 in 1942.
-The other, Judge John R. Hutcherson of Clay County, was voted
+Judge John R. Hutcherson, a circuit judge in Clay County, was voted

 out in 1992 after receiving failing reviews from lawyers in the judicial